causal3900/causal3900.github.io/pset_dates.Rmd

 ## Upcoming {-}

-- Pset 3: Due Friday, October 11th at 11:59pm via Canvas

 - **Project** Task 2: Due Thursday, October 17th at 11:59pm via Canvas

+- Pset 3 **Peer Reviews**: Due Thursday, October 24th at 11:59pm (released Oct 16)

+- Pset 4: Due Thursday, October 24th at 11:59pm (released Oct 17)

 ## Future {-}

 *Important: These dates are tentative, meaning they may change.
 We will not make any of these due sooner, meaning they will be due at the date listed or possibly later.
 We have not included dates for all assignments!*

-- Pset 3 **Peer Reviews**: Due Thursday, October 24th at 11:59pm (released Oct 16)

-- Pset 4: Due Thursday, October 24th at 11:59pm (released Oct 17)

 - **Project** Task 3: Due Thursday, October 31st at 11:59pm (released Oct 24)